 What he said was even more helpful.
 “Kid, third acts are a bitch.”

-The relief I felt was indescribable.
+I felt indescribable relief.
 If my childhood hero struggled with third acts, maybe I could stop making meaning out of my own struggle and just show up on the page.
-Just because writing a story is difficult, and at times, seems nearly impossible – this does not mean we are unqualified to write it.
-When we stop questioning whether or not we are able to do it, and put our focus where it needs to be, on the primal drives of our characters, we are employing what some call “technique.”
+Just because writing a story is difficult, and at times seems nearly impossible, this does not mean we are unqualified to write it.
+When we stop questioning whether or not we are able to do it, and put our focus where it needs to be, on the primal drives of our characters, we are employing “technique.”